The github package brings Git and GitHub integration right inside Atom.

 If you no longer want to keep some changes, you can discard them.
 It's similar to staging, but accessible behind a context menu.

-In case you forgot to commit a change and would like to add it to your previous commit, clicking the "Amend" checkbox.
-Now you can stage more changes or adjust the commit message.
+In case you forgot to commit a change and would like to add it to your previous commit, right-click on the last commit, then choose "Amend" from the context menu.

-When you're ready to share your changes with your team members, click the Push button in the Status Bar tooltip.
-If your local branch doesn't exist on the remote repository, Atom will offer to create a remote branch for you.
+When you're ready to share your changes with your team members, click the Publish button in the Status Bar.
+It will push your local branch to the remote repository.
+After making more commits, you can Push them as well from the Status Bar.

-Click on the Fetch button to see if anyone made changes.
-Pull to get the changes into your local branch.
+From time to time it's a good idea to click on the Fetch button to see if any other team member pushed changes.
+If so, click on Pull to merge the changes into your local branch.

 Sometimes there can be conflicts when trying to merge.
 Files that have merge conflicts will show up in the "Merge Conflicts" list.
 Click on a file to open the editor.
 There you can resolve the conflict by picking a version or make further edits.
 Once done, stage the file and commit.